latest nhpb_banner 1__compressed2

 • The disabled in New Mexico may benefit from Shelter Plus Care.
 This HUD sponsored program offers housing and related supportive services on a long-term basis.
 It is for those New Mexico residents with a mental illness or disability.
 There are a few components to Plus Care that can offer subsidized rental homes.
 They include the following.

 • Sponsor-based Rental Assistance (SRA) as well as TBRA - Tenant-based Rental Assistance.
-Both of these will offer qualified low income families with financial support, housing, and many other services.
+Both of these will offer qualified low income families with financial support, housing if they need a place to go after an eviction, and many other services.
 There is also a Section 8 Moderate Rehabilitation Program for Single Room Occupancy homes in New Mexico.

 • New Mexico housing authorities arrange low-income housing and apartments.
 Section 8 homes or apartments can be offered to people who are close to eviction or that were homeless in the past.
 More on Section 8 housing vouchers in New Mexico.